motherboardgithub/mass_archive/README.md

 # Usage:

 To use the tool, download the mass_archive.py script, open a terminal in the directory you put the file, and type "python mass_archive.py example.com", with example.com being the webpage you want to archive.
+You can also input a file containing a list of URLs if you want to archive a load at once.
+Type "python mass_archive.py --list filename.txt".